Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Employees who do not work and do not receive salary for 14 working days or more in a month do not pay social insurance for that month.
 This period is not counted for social insurance benefits.

-- Employees who take sick leave for 14 working days or more in a month according to the provisions of the law on social insurance do not have to pay social insurance, health insurance, unemployment insurance, and workers' compensation insurance, but are still entitled to health insurance benefits.
+- Employees who take sick leave for 14 working days or more in a month according to the provisions of the law on social insurance are not required to pay social insurance, health insurance, unemployment insurance, and workers' compensation insurance, but are still entitled to health insurance benefits.

 - If an employee takes maternity leave for 14 working days or more in a month, the unit and the employee do not have to pay social insurance, unemployment insurance, workers' compensation insurance, or occupational disease insurance.
 This period is considered the period of social insurance payment, not the period of unemployment insurance payment, and the social insurance agency will pay health insurance for the employee.